daed/imposify/README.md

 It can only create a single signature.

-It will only impose in left-to-right order.
+It can impose in both right-to-left and left-to-right order.

 This tool is sponsored in part by <a href="https://cfzine.thecomicseries.com/">Comic Fury Zine</a>, a free comics anthology.